nikomatsakis/rust-skill-tree/src/service-author.md

 In practice, though, Rust today has several shortcomings that can make it a less appealing choice.
 Other languages offer stronger tooling for debugging development systems and monitoring production systems.
 Rust's current learning curve means that new developers, especially those who are less experienced overall, have a harder time coming up to speed.
 Even once people are accustomed to using Rust, they typically spend more time figuring out how to encode something in Rust than they would if they were using some other language.

 Async Rust, which uses user-space primitives to manage concurrency rather than relying on the kernel, is of particular importance in this domain.
 Unfortunately, it is also one of the areas where Rust needs the most work.
-Expressing common patterns in Async Rust require the type system to be extended in non-trivial ways (even if users will ultimately not have to be aware of those extensions), which in turn requires improving the compiler's implementation (which is having trouble scaling to that )
+Expressing common patterns in Async Rust require the type system to be extended in non-trivial ways (even if users will ultimately not have to be aware of those extensions), which in turn requires improving the compiler's implementation (which is having trouble scaling to those requirements).

+## Where we want to be by summer 2022

+FIXME -- identify highest priority items and what we can do to improve them in short term :)

+## Where we want to ultimately be

+FIXME -- describe what it feels like when all the things below are done :)

 <a href="service-author.svg">
 <img src="service-author.svg"></img>